toggledbits/Sonos-Vera/README.md

 * DelegateGroupControl - The zone (UUID or name) in parameter `Zone` (which must be a member of the group of which the zone on which the action is invoked is coordinator) is made group coordinator;
 * JoinGroup - The group on which the action is invoked is made a member of the group of which `Zone` (UUID or name) is a member;
 * LeaveGroup - The zone on which the action is invoked is removed from its group; if it is the coordinator of the group, the group is dissolved and all members become stand-alone zones;
-* UpdateGroupMembers - When called on a group coordinator, sets the members of the group to set represented by the union of the comma-separated list of zones (using zone UUIDs and/or names) in parameter `Zones`, and Luup device numbers or names in `Devices`.
+* UpdateGroupMembers - When called, creates or modifies a group with the zone on which the action is invoked as group coordinator.
+Sets the members of the group to the set represented by the union of the comma-separated list of zones (using zone UUIDs and/or names) in parameter `Zones`, and Luup device numbers or names in `Devices`.
 Zones are added or removed as needed.
+If the `Zones` parameter is the string "ALL", then all zones are added to the group.
 Zones removed from the group become stand-alone.
 If a zone being added was a group coordinator of another group, that group is dissolved and only the specified zone is added (it is not a merge of zones).

 ```
 luup.call_action( "urn:micasaverde-com:serviceId:Sonos1", "AcquireGroupControl", {}, 123 )